1994 Toray Pan Pacific Open

 The 1994 Toray Pan Pacific Open was a tennis tournament played on indoor carpet courts at the Tokyo Metropolitan Gymnasium in Tokyo in Japan that was part of Tier I of the 1994 WTA Tour.
-It was the 19th edition of the tournament and was held from January 31 through February 6, 1994.
+It was the 22nd edition of the tournament and was held from January 31 through February 6, 1994.
+First-seeded Steffi Graf won the singles title.